Soundbirds/NY.Times.COVID19.googleVis.github.io/readme.md

 The website for the county data is updated daily here: https://soundbirds.github.io/NY.Times.COVID19.googleVis.github.io/COVID_counties.htm

-The county data can be interactively plotted by listing the states desired in the gVisCOVID.NYT.Data() function.
+In R, the county data can be interactively plotted by listing the states desired in the gVisCOVID.NYT.Data() function.
 For the county data, selecting too many states may be slow.

 Note, that I have added extra unique codes to the fips (Federal Information Processing Standards) unique county codes since they are missing for the added cities (e.g. New York) and unknown county within a state.